anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <p align="center"> <img src="../figures/rm-chap3.6-general-cloud-storage-software-defined-sterotype-01.png" alt="Softwar Defined Storage Stereotype" Title="Software Defined Stereotype" width="100%"/></p>
 <p align ="center"><b>Figure 3-16:</b> Software Defined Stereotype</p>

-Both of these stereotypes can be used to support very broad storage needs from: machines boot (via iSCSI), to provision of storage to Cloud Platform Control and Management Plane, Platform Native - Hypervisor Attached and Container Persistence storage and Application/VNF managed Network storage.
+Both of these stereotypes can be used to support very broad storage needs from: machine boot (via iSCSI), providing storage to the Cloud Platform Control and Management Plane, Platform Native (viz., Hypervisor Attached and Container Persistence storage, as defined in section "3.6.3 Storage for Tenant Consumption) and Application/VNF managed network storage.
-To provide this though requires connectivity within the both Cloud Infrastructure Underlay and Tenant Overlay Networks.
+To provide this requires connectivity within Cloud Infrastructure Underlay and Tenant Overlay Networks.

 <a name="3.6.3"></a>
 ### 3.6.3 Storage for Tenant Consumption

-As a tenant within hosted Cloud Infrastructure storage is made available for consumption through a number of models.
-A simplified view of this is provided in the following illustrative model:
+Storage is made avaiable for tenant consumption through a number of models.
+A simplified view of this is provided in the following illustrative model.
 <p align="center"> <img src="../figures/rm-ch3.6-storage-model-02.png" alt="Storage Model - Cost vs Performance with Consumption Model" Title="Storage Model" width="50%"/></p>
 <p align ="center"><b>Figure 3-15:</b> Storage Model - Cost vs Performance with Consumption Model Overlay</p>